MokhaLeee/fe8u-cskillsys-kernel/README.md

 [Community discussion on FEUniverse](https://feuniverse.us/t/fe8-modern-c-skillsystem-release/24614)

-Modern CHAX for FE8U-SkillSystem.
+A modern buildfile for a C-SkillSystem based on the decompilation of FE8U.

 ## Main features

 1. More diverse functionality
-    - 600+ skills have been introduced and the bit width of the skill index has been expanded to 16 bits.
+    - [600+ skills](https://docs.google.com/spreadsheets/d/1zd99uevX953OZQiA_oJU9R3hqFao5mrW78wMHKPco-U/edit?pli=1&gid=681794002#gid=681794002) have been introduced and the bit width of the skill index has been expanded to 16 bits.
 It can theoretically support up to 0xFFFF skills working at the same time.
     - Each unit can carry up to 23 skills, 7 of which can be configured through the prepscreen freely.
     - Introduced a lot of new combat mechanics:
-        - The Three Houses style hit rate which decreases with your range from your foe.
+        - The Three Houses style hit rate which decreases the greater the range between you and your enemy
-        - Engage style combo-attack
+        - An Engage style combo-attack
         - The combat calculation formula has been restructured to allow for more precise manipulation of damage increases and reductions.
-This has allowed for the introduction of a large number of FE-Heroes skills based on that.
+This has allowed for a large number of FE-Heroes skills to be ported based on that.
-        - Reworked the ARM movement calculation function tp enable more Heroes style mobility skills to be introduced such as [Flier Formation](https://feheroes.fandom.com/wiki/Flier_Formation), etc. This also avoids serious performance losses caused by the Pass skill.
+        - Reworked the ARM movement calculation function to enable more Heroes style mobility skills such as [Flier Formation](https://feheroes.fandom.com/wiki/Flier_Formation).
+This also avoids serious performance losses caused by the Pass skill.

 2. Animation and UI effects
-    - Reworked better interface on statscreen with FE6 style scrollable statscreenfx.
+    - A reworked better interface on statscreen with a configurable FE6 style scrollable background.
     - A variety of cool map animation effects for skills.
-    - Some features can now be introduced via a custom tutorial configured in the debug map
+    - Features can now be introduced via a custom tutorial configured in the debug map
     - Reworked efxskill and map skill animation effects.

 3. Friendly for FEBuilder users
     - Proactively provide FEB patches.
 For non-developer users, you can just download the **Patches** zipped directory in the releases section of the repo and place it in ***\<path-to-FEBuilder\>\config\patch2\FE8U\\***.
 Then you can modify C-SkillSystem data in FEBuilder.

 4. Better performance
     - Now the kernel runs within the range limit of the BL ARM instruction.
-The allows for faster calling of the SkillTester check instead of using BLH.
+The allows for faster calling of the SkillTester check instead of using the slower BLH.
     - Frequently called functions are placed in IWRAM and called as ARM functions, including the aformentioned `SkillTester`, map-task routine, some other judgements, etc.

 5. Higher code quality and stability